Skip Breadcrumb Links

 - Location.
 Set up your computer in a quiet, clean area without distractions.

 - Lighting.
 Make sure the room you plan to use has enough light.
 You can use desk lamps to light your face.
-Note that if you have light coming from behind you, it reflects on your computer screen.
+Try not to have light coming from behind you.

 - Audio.
-Use a headset with a microphone.
+It is a good idea to wear a headset with a microphone.
 Headset microphones will improve the quality of your voice.

 - Video Software.
 Test the software your interviewer will be using for your digital interview.
 Download the computer application in advance and become familiar with it.

 - Interview script.
-Have all your interview documentation ready: resume, cover letter, portfolio, company research and any other documents you might need.
-You could have a digital copy of these open on your computer or a printed copy on your desk.
+Have all your interview documentation ready: resume, cover letter, portfolio, company research and any other notes you might need.
+You may want to have a digital copy of these ready on your computer so you can present them if required.